Browning Command Ops

 - Poor picture/video quality at night

-The Browning Command Ops is a new Browning trail camera for 2016.
-This is their entry level, red glow IR game camera.
+This is Browning's entry level, red glow IR game camera.

 Photo resolution: 8 mpxl (interpolated) | Video Resolution: 1080 x 720 w/ audio | Flash Type: Red Glow Infrared